popchanovska/ai-systemic-failures/README.md

 ## Datasets

-We use data from three sources — [AI Incident Database (AIID)](https://incidentdatabase.ai/), [AIAAIC](https://docs.google.com/spreadsheets/d/1Bn55B4xz21-_Rgdr8BBb2lt0n_4rzLGxFADMlVW0PYI/edit?gid=888071280#gid=888071280) and [AI Incidents Monitor](https://oecd.ai/en/incidents) (developed by OECD), with over 9,705 rows in total.
+We use data from three sources — [AI Incident Database (AIID)](https://incidentdatabase.ai/), [AIAAIC](https://docs.google.com/spreadsheets/d/1Bn55B4xz21-_Rgdr8BBb2lt0n_4rzLGxFADMlVW0PYI/edit?gid=888071280#gid=888071280) and [AI Incidents Monitor](https://oecd.ai/en/incidents) (developed by OECD), with **9,705** rows in total.
 Each row represents one AI-related incident.
 All three datasets follow a similar methodology in which each AI incident reported in the news media is recorded as a distinct entry and linked to its original source.

 ---